27 January 2023

 Pavement full of people.

-A study from Linköping University published in Nature Human Behaviour draws attention to the partial exclusion of most city dwellers from the socioeconomic benefits of growing cities. iStock
+A study from Linköping University published in Nature Human Behaviour draws attention to the partial exclusion of most city dwellers from the socioeconomic benefits of growing cities.
+Photographer: iStock

 In recent years, researchers from across disciplines have identified striking and seemingly universal relationships between the size of cities and their socioeconomic activity.
 Cities create more interconnectivity, wealth, and inventions per resident as they grow larger.
 However, what may be true for city populations on average, may not hold for the individual resident.